WantDiscussion/openrct2-abandonedpark/README.md

 # Abandoned Park - a plugin for OpenRCT2
 - Do you like abandoned theme parks?
-- Did you enjoy the challenge of Rotting Heights?
+- Did you enjoy the map Rotting Heights?
-- Are you looking for more maps of the same style?
+- Are you looking for a challenging fixer upper?

 This could be the plugin for you!